-- Candidates will be required to complete a minimum of 300 contact hours of internship. - All placements shall be in a MDE accredited school. - Mentors are active educational leaders within a building setting, have a minimum of a master's degree in educational leadership, a minimum of two years of pertinent professional experience, and engages regularly during the internship.
+- Candidates shall be required to complete a minimum of 300 contact hours of internship. - All placements shall be in a MDE accredited school. - Mentors shall be active educational leaders within a building setting, have a minimum of a master's degree in educational leadership, a minimum of three years of pertinent professional experience, and engage regularly during the internship.
 Mentors are selected collaboratively by the intern, a representative of the school and/or district, and program faculty. - University supervisors shall have at least three years of effective P-12 administrative experiences.
 It is highly recommended that supervisors are licensed administrators.
-Supervisors are required to make face-to-face/virtual visits during internship. - Internship requires experiences in elementary, middle, and high school diverse settings.
+Supervisors are required to make face-to-face/virtual visits during internship. - Internship shall require experiences in elementary, middle, and high school diverse settings.
 Evidence shall be provided.